Communications with Earth

 The DSN consists of three deep-space communications facilities placed approximately 120 degrees apart around the world: at Goldstone, in California's Mojave Desert; near Madrid, Spain; and near Canberra, Australia.
 This strategic placement permits constant observation of spacecraft as the Earth rotates on its own axis.

-As with previous Mars landers and rovers, this mission would also rely on Mars-orbiting spacecraft to relay data from the rover to the DSN Antennas.
+As with previous Mars landers and rovers, the Mars 2020 mission would also rely on Mars-orbiting spacecraft to relay data from the rover to the DSN Antennas.